andrew/nesbitt.io/_posts/2018-11-29-making-24-pull-requests-more-inclusive-for-2018.md

 Those kinds of tasks are often under taken by women, people of colour and other underrepresented groups, only making things worse as their contributions become invisible to many people.

+## All Contributions Welcome

-So this year we’re making the biggest change to 24 Pull Requests since the start of the project: **you’ll be able to record every kind of contribution you make to open source, not just pull requests.**
+So this year we're making the biggest change to 24 Pull Requests since the start of the project: **you'll be able to record every kind of contribution you make to open source, not just pull requests.**

-There’s a new form on the site that allows you to record the contributions you’ve made each day that wouldn’t usually make sense as a pull request:
+There's a new form on the site that allows you to record the contributions you've made each day that wouldn't usually make sense as a pull request:

 ![The new 24 Pull Requests contribution form](https://cdn-images-1.medium.com/max/4808/1*G_MySDK3bZQI4zbPVCalZg.png)*The new 24 Pull Requests contribution form*